PEAK-Legacy/Contextual/README.txt

 implementation and use, than the corresponding features in the earlier ``peak.config`` and ``peak.storage`` frameworks.

-For more details, please consult the Contextual reference manuals.
+For more details, please consult the Contextual reference manual.